 With all customer data in one location, you can start to analyze your database holistically.
 The first step would be breaking the database into behavior-based segments – Prospects, First-Time Buyers, Repeat Buyers, and Lapsed Customers.
 Then you can start asking questions about your database – what percentage of my database are prospects?
 Lapsed?
 Which segments are growing, and which ones require more focus?
 Having all your customer data in a single view will give you the executive-level health of your overall database and provides clues about where you should spend the most resources.

-To increase the lifetime value of each customer segment, you can set targeted Lifecycle campaigns that are relevant to each customer’s previous interactions with the brand.
+To increase the lifetime value of each customer segment, you can set targeted Lifecycle campaigns.
 Start by analyzing how customers are being acquired and what they’re doing once they’ve purchased.
 Tactics that get prospective buyers to make a first purchase should be used to get even more prospects to convert.
-After the first purchase, you should create a Welcome campaign to help fill in the gaps in the customer profile, and then set a Repurchase campaign to get customers to purchase again.
+After the first purchase, create a Welcome campaign to help fill in the gaps in the customer profile, and then a Repurchase campaign to get customers to purchase again.
 After their second purchase, you should have enough data about which channel they prefer, which products they buy, and other behavior and demographic data that can be used to get them to purchase again and again to increase revenue.

 Now that you can see your customer segments, and you have seamless, omnichannel lifecycle campaigns in place, you will inevitably start to create Best Customers – the top 10% of your customers in terms of frequency, spend, and recency.
 These are your VIP customers, and they should be treated like it.
 With the single view of customer, there are plenty of ways you can do this.